OleSkaar/Plunder/Index/Classes/Berserker.md

 ## Talents
 When you gain a new Talent, choose one from this list:
 ### Beastskin
 Using the skin of a beast you or your party has slain, you can perform a ritual at a bonfire to imbue yourself with one characteristic of that beast, as long as you’re wearing its skin (typically as a cloak).
-The beast must be your size or larger, but it can’t have more HD than you.
+The beast must be your size or larger, but it can’t have more HD than you have Berserker levels.
+You can wear the skin of multiple beasts, but the total HD of the beasts can't be higher than your Berserker level.

 Every time you rest while wearing this cloak, the spirit of the beast begins to take over.
 Roll a HD.
 On a 3 or less, lose it, and gain this condition: